skip to content

 01:12:37 - Anthony Campolo

-So some is still happening with your environment variable.
+So something is still happening with your environment variable.

 01:12:41 - Nick Taylor

-Yeah, that's weird, though, because I copied literally what was in the.
-The Railway app there.
-But I'll go back and just see.
-It's.
-I'm looking at it right now.
-Like, it's off screen, but it's.
-It's prefixed with PostgreSQL colon, slash, slash.
+Yeah, that's weird, though, because I copied literally what was in the Railway app there.
+But I'll go back and check.
+I'm looking at it right now, off-screen, and it's prefixed with postgresql://.

 01:12:56 - Anthony Campolo